$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 “Can cats sleep with a cone on?”
 That is a good question.
 They don’t look sleep friendly.

-I eventually found out that the cats were doing fine.
-Cones have other names such as,
+I eventually found out that the cats wearing a cone were doing fine with getting their sleep.

 Be aware of not fastening a cone too tight around the cat’s neck.
 You could injure or choke your cat, and that would not be a good thing.